EatenBaguette/itp/scratch/README.md

 - I want to make a boundary to stop the fox from going into the sky.
 At first I tried using another sprite and setting it so that when the fox was in contact with it, it moved y -20 (which is how much the fox can move vertically in one click of the arrow key).
 However, it seems like the engine creates hitboxes based on color, because when I set the color of the box to clear it didn't work.
   - I then looked at the different code blocks and realized I could use the x and y position and create an absolute value function to set my boundary.
 I got out some pencil paper and planned the points I wanted to calculate the slope.
 Then I set the vertex.
 Once the function was written, I put it into the code blocks.
 It worked!
 - I also wanted to make a boundary stopping the fox from going onto a rock on the right.
 I had to use and x= absolute value function which I had some trouble with.
-I used pencil and paper and evnetually figured out I had to change the sign of the y value inside the absolute value.
+I used pencil and paper and eventually figured out I had to change the sign of the y value inside the absolute value.
 It worked.
-I then played with the slope and postion a little to fine tune it.
+I then played with the slope and position a little to fine tune it.
 - I wanted to make it look like the fox was getting bigger as it walked -y (to create perspective).
 I increased the size at points along the y axis.

 ### Collection